The Sun Makes Them Sing

 The angels weren’t very happy about this, and hurried back to heaven to tattle on the Provençal folk.
 God listened attentively, with a slight smile on his lips.

-God smiled in self-satisfaction as he sent a cloud of cicadas to earth and watched them take their place in the trees.
+God smiled in self-satisfaction as he sent a cloud of cicadas to earth and watched them take their places in the trees.
 It seemed like the perfect plan.

 There is still a saying in Provence that says, Il ne fait pas bon de travailler quand la cigale chante, or “it’s not good to work when the cicada is singing.”